 How to Use This List of Strengths

 Once you have a list of words that match both the job and your set of strengths, you can use these words in your resume.
-In the description of your work history, you might want to use some of these keywords.
+In the description of your work history, you can include some of these keywords.

-Secondly, you can use these words in your cover letter.
-In the body of your letter, try to mention one or two of these strengths, giving a specific example of a time when you demonstrated them at work.
+You can also use these words in your cover letter.
+In the body of your letter, try to mention one or two of these strengths, giving a specific example of a time when you demonstrated each of them in the workplace.

 Analytical skills refer to your ability to collect and analyze information, problem-solve, and make decisions.
 Nearly every job requires this kind of critical thinking on some level.
-Analytical strength can help solve a company’s problems and increase their productivity.
-Showing the employer that you can gather information, resolve problems, and make decisions will enhance your candidacy.
+An employee’s analytical strength can help solve a company’s problems and increase its productivity.
+Showing the employer that you can gather and analyze information, resolve problems, and make decisions will enhance your candidacy.

 Written and oral communication skills are critical for almost any job.
 Whether you are giving a presentation, talking on the phone to a client, or emailing a colleague, you need to be able to communicate effectively and appropriately.

 Your communication skills will be evaluated in the written materials you use to apply for a job.
 The hiring manager will also focus on how well you handle the interview and communicate with the people you meet during the hiring process.

 Employers will also want to see that you can effectively engage with people.
 They want to know that you can listen to others, respond to their concerns, and demonstrate empathy for others.
 These interpersonal skills are particularly important in jobs that involve customer service or working on a team.
 You can demonstrate these skills in the way you engage with the interviewer.